aadel112/alicia/docs/libAlicia.md

 *A FUNCTIONS*|**regr_sxx**|returns the validates model, like all other implementations|(expr1, expr2) numeric|`regr_sxx(expr1, expr2)`
 *A FUNCTIONS*|**regr_syy**|returns the validates model, like all other implementations|(expr1, expr2) numeric|`regr_syy(expr1, expr2)`
 *A FUNCTIONS*|**regr_sxy**|returns the validates model, like all other implementations|(expr1, expr2) numeric|`regr_sxy(expr1, expr2)`

+To go along with these features there is also built-in regex and json support through the official sqlite extensions.